greenbergM/BI_ophelia_project/README.md

 Contigs in each assembly were clustered using [CDHIT-est](https://github.com/weizhongli/cdhit) (v.4.8.1).
 Contigs with 95% identity were clustered (both strands compared).
 Contig filtration was performed using [Transrate] (https://hibberdlab.com/transrate/) (v.1.0.3).
 Assemblies were checked for completeness using [BUSCO](https://gitlab.com/ezlab/busco) (v.5.4.4) against the Metazoa odb10.

-Final assembly was picked based on Transrate scores and BUSCO results (good_oli<...> - assembly after clusterization and Transrate filtration):
+Final assembly was picked based on Transrate scores and BUSCO results:

+*good_oli<...> - assembly after clusterization and Transrate filtration*

 ![](pics/busco_results.pmg.png)